tmooretcm/MinecraftJvmBattle/README.md

 After this, you will have to expose Docker for Prometheus metrics scraping.
 Follow only the **Configure Docker** section of this [guide](https://docs.docker.com/config/daemon/prometheus/).

+Next, you will have to include this repo for file sharing with Docker.
+Navigate to Settings > Resources > File Sharing and add this repository's directory (it will add all subdirectories) to enable proper usage.
+Example path added to file sharing: /Users/tmooretcm/Minecraft-OpenJ9-Project.

 #### Running the monitor with Docker

 1. Access the /mc/mc-monitor/examples/mc-monitor-prom/ directory.